-NOx and PM emissions decrement was attributed to decreased vehicles' traveling kilometres and SOx emission decreased in vehicles' fuel usage as the novel coronavirus ("COVID-19") negative influence on the operation.
+NOx and PM emissions decrement was attributed to decreased vehicles' traveling kilometres and SOx emission decreased in vehicles' fuel usage as the Company is focusing on emission reductions and sold some of the vehicles.

-KPI A1.2 Greenhouse gas emission
+KPI A1.2 Greenhouse gas (GHG) emissions

-The greenhouse gas (GHG) emissions produced by the Group was mainly due to direct emission (Scope 1) principally resulted from usage of vehicles and fuel, indirect emissions (Scope 2) resulted from purchased electricity used for operation and other indirect emission (Scope 3) resulted from paper usage and electricity used for processing fresh water by government departments.
+The GHG emissions produced by the Group was mainly due to direct emission (Scope 1) principally resulted from usage of vehicles and fuel, indirect emissions (Scope 2) resulted from purchased electricity used for operation, and other indirect emission (Scope 3) resulted from paper usage and electricity used for processing fresh water by government departments.
 The figures of GHG emissions generated from the Group are shown in the table below:

-2022 Kilo monto of 2021 Kilomana of Kilograms of carbon Kilograms of carbon Increase/ dioxide dioxide (decrease) in Types of GHG emissions equivalent equivalent percentage Direct emission (Scope 1) 185,118.92 210,996.75 (12.26%) Indirect emission (Scope 2) 663,558.55 1,026,415.44 (35.35%) Other indirect emission (Scope 3) 26,916.61 29,666.36 (9.27%) Total GHG emissions 875,594.08 1,267,078.55 (30.90%) 2022 2021 Kilograms of Kilograms of carbon carbon Increase/ dioxide dioxide (decrease) GHG emissions Intensity equivalent equivalent in percentage GHG emissions per unit of production volume 3.19 3.45 (7.54%)
+Types of GHG emissions 2023 Kg CO 2 e 2022 Kg CO2e Increase/ (decrease) in percentage Direct emission (Scope 1) 174,848.87 185,118.92 (5.55%) Indirect emission (Scope 2) 663,772.06 663,558.55 0.03% Other indirect emission (Scope 3) 31,062.46 26,916.61 15.40% Total GHG emissions 869,683.39 875,594.08 (0.68%) Increase/ 2023 2022 (decrease) in GHG emissions Intensity Kg CO 2 e Kg CO 2 e percentage GHG emissions per unit of production 3.22 3.19 0.94%

-The overall decrease in GHG emissions in each scope is attributed to the decrease in the business scale.
-The Group also further enhanced operational efficiency which led to a decrease in the GHG emissions intensity by 7.54%.
+The slight increase in GHG emissions per unit of production is attributable to the expansion of the Group's operations.
 The Group is committed to protect our living environment and reduce greenhouse gas emission from operations.
 Although air pollutants and GHG emissions generated by the Group's operating activities are limited, the following initiatives have been taken to minimise emissions from our electricity and fuel consumption:

 - In the aspect of delivery manner, most of our products are manufactured in China.
-We also deliver our finished product to third party retailers directly by our manufacturing plant in Dezhou and maintain a centralised dispatching warehouse in Shanghai for self-operated retail points in order to cut down the delivery distance and optimise efficiency of delivery for reducing unnecessary GHG emissions; - We seek to purchase and consume clean or renewable energy for electricity used, particularly for the manufacturing plant in Dezhou;
+We also deliver our finished product to third party retailers directly by our manufacturing plant in Dezhou and maintain a centralised dispatching warehouse in Shanghai for self-operated retail points in order to cut down the delivery distance and optimise efficiency of delivery for reducing unnecessary GHG emissions; - We seek to purchase and consume clean or renewable energy for electricity used, particularly for the manufacturing plant in Dezhou; - We make use of solar energy, which does not generate GHG emissions, as a way to provide major of the heat energy in the boiler for heating water to produce steam in the process of ironing in the manufacturing plant in Dezhou;